Best Food for Overweight Dogs: What Works

 In addition to standard tactics like cutting calories and portion control, the right dog food plays a big part in successful weight loss.

-Some pet parents try everything before switching their pup to the best food for overweight dogs.
-If you’ve tried everything — portioning out the kibble, limiting snacks, never (OK, rarely) offering your dog table scraps — but your pooch is still packing on the pounds, know that you’re not alone in your struggle.
+Some pet parents try everything before switching their pup to appropriate food for overweight dogs.
+If you’ve tried everything — portioning out the kibble, limiting snacks and dog treats, never (OK, rarely) offering your dog table scraps — but your pooch is still packing on the pounds, know that you’re not alone in your struggle.

 According to the most recent data from the Association for Pet Obesity Prevention, more than 59 percent of dogs are overweight.